 Reports indicate that villa burglaries on the French Riviera are a growing problem.
 While luxury villas are definite targets, even tourists in camper vans are being gassed and robbed.
 Organized criminals follow people who look wealthy and then use drones to case their villas.
 It’s often celebrities that get the news coverage, but this is happening to vacationers at all income levels.

 The police have indicated that break-ins have become a growing problem in the region, with perpetrators gassing their proposed victims through the air conditioning units before breaking in and spending several hours stealing valuables — right down to removing the passed-out victim’s rings and watch.

 It is thought the use of chemical gas in these raids goes under-reported because it is not obvious they have been targeted in this way.
 A security expert working in the south of France told Daily Star: “I would say around 90% of villa raids out here go unreported.”
-The situation has got so bad that the US Embassy in Paris warned American citizens of “recent trends” in residential burglaries by “well-organized burglary rings” — mostly Eastern-European crime groups.
+The situation has got so bad that the US Embassy in Paris warned American citizens of “recent trends” in residential burglaries by “well-organized burglary rings” — mostly Russian and Eastern-European crime groups.